Survival Analysis with Graph-Based Regularization for Predictors: Preliminaries

 Assuming independence of the observations, the joint partial likelihood function becomes

 and the partial log-likelihood is given by

 Another interpretation of \eqref{eq:likelihood}, as given in \cite{fan2002variable}, is to substitute the ``least informative'' nonparametric prior for the unknown baseline cumulative hazard $H_0(\cdot)$.
-We use the formulation \eqref{eq:likelihood} in the remainder of this paper.
+We use the formulation in \eqref{eq:likelihood} for optimization in the remainder of this paper.